dmirand/save_tuning_mod/README.md

 **Part 1**

-There are two known dependencies at this point.
+There are no known dependencies at this point.
--	This package requires 'lshw' and 'dmidecode' utilities to be installed on the system

 There are also two relevant directories here: